rodlie/cyan/docs/README.md

 **Release date : TBA**

+  * Initial undo/redo
+  * ImageMagick 7.0.10 is now the minimum supported version
+  * Windows fixes
+  * Dropped MinGW for MSVC
+  * macOS binary support put on hold due to issues with ImageMagick 7.x (performance)
+  * Dropped fontconfig (will be added back in the future)
+  * Set ImageMagick memory limit to 75% of total RAM
+  * Warn on unsupported ImageMagick version
   * UI fixes
   * Disabled brush (until core is done)
   * Change layer stacking with PageUp/PageDown keys